Quality Control program - Claimant information

 Will an audit affect your claim?

 The audit makes certain that your claim has been processed correctly.
 If you received less or more than you are entitled to, adjustments will be made to correct the amount of benefits.

 Unemployment Insurance is designed to protect workers who lose their jobs through no fault of their own, and who are able, available and looking for full-time work.
 The main objective of the UI program is to provide you with an income sufficient for basic needs to tide you over during periods of unemployment.
 UI payments are also an important aid to a stable economy.

-What are some of the eligibility requirements for Unemployment
+What are some of the eligibility requirements for UI?

 To be eligible for UI, an unemployed worker must be:

 - Registered for work with the Employment Service, as required

 - Willing to accept suitable work when it is offered